USEPA/WNTR/documentation/framework.rst

 **Future development of WNTR will address these limitations.**

-Known Discrepancies Between WNTR and Epanet
+Discrepancies
 -------------------------------------------
-Known differences between the WNTR and Epanet simulators are listed below.
+Known discrepancies between the WNTRSimulator and EpanetSimulators are listed below.

-* WNTR has the concept of base speeds for pumps, and speed patterns scale this base speed.
-In Epanet, patterns specify the actual speed.
-Additionally, in the WNTR simulator, controls act on the base speed, whereas, in Epanet, controls act on the actual speed.
-Results from the two simulators can be made to match by scaling speed patterns and using controls appropriately.
+* Pumps have speed settings which are adjustable by controls and/or patterns.
+With the EpanetSimulator, controls and patterns adjust the actual speed.
+With the WNTRSimulator, pumps have a 'base speed' (similar to junction demand and reservoir head), controls adjust the base speed, and speed patterns are a are a multiplier on the base speed.
+Results from the two simulators can match by scaling speed patterns and using controls appropriately.